edenartlab/docs/docs/guides/concepts.md

 6. **If things dont look good, instead of messing with the settings, try changing your training images: they're the most important input variable!**

 ## Introduction
-**Concepts** are custom characters, styles, or specific people that are not part of the base generative model's (SDXL) knowledge, but that can be trained into the model by showing it a few examples of your concept.
+**Concepts** are custom characters, objects, styles, or specific people that are not part of the base generative model's (SDXL) knowledge, but that can be trained into the model by showing it a few examples of your concept.
 Once trained, you can naturally compose with concepts in your prompts just like you'd normally do with things the model knows already, eg a person named 'Barack Obama' or a style like 'cubism'.

 Concepts are first trained by uploading example images to the [concept trainer](https://app.eden.art/create/concepts).
 After training finishes (this takes about 5 mins), the concept becomes available to use in the main creation tool and is compatible with single image creates, interpolations and real2real.
 Note that a concept has to be:
 - activated in the creation by selecting the corresponding name from the concept dropdown menu